vk-cs/docs-public/docs/en/dbs/dbaas/instructions/create/create-cluster/create-cluster.md

       - **SSH access key**: select an existing key or create a new one.

         The key is used to [connect to instance hosts via SSH](/en/computing/iaas/instructions/vm/vm-connect/vm-connect-nix).

+      {/tab}

+      {tab(Multizone Cluster)}

+      - **Database cluster name**: it can contain only Latin letters, numbers, and characters `.`, `-`, `_`.

+        Cluster node names will consist of the specified name and a suffix.
+The suffix will be different for different DBMS.

+      - **Category of virtual machine**: select the flavor of the VM.
+For more information, see [Cloud Servers service overview](/en/computing/iaas/concepts/about#flavors).

+      - **Type of virtual machine**: [configuration template](/en/computing/iaas/concepts/about#flavors) for the cluster.

+        Templates with high-performance CPUs are available [on request to the support service](mailto:support@mcs.mail.ru).

+      - **Availability zone for Master**: [availability zone](/en/intro/start/concepts/architecture#az) for the cluster.

+      - **Disk Type**: [disk type](/en/computing/iaas/concepts/about#disks) for the cluster.

+      - **Количество синхронных реплик** and **Количество асинхронных реплик**: Select the number of synchronous and asynchronous replicas that will be automatically deployed to other zones.

+          {note:warn}

+          When creating a multizone cluster, the total number of nodes must be odd.
+The sum of all nodes is calculated as: `1 master node` + `the number of asynchronous replicas` + `the number of synchronous replicas`.

+          This is necessary for the proper execution of the data consistency algorithm of a [multizone cluster](/ru/dbs/dbaas/concepts/work-configs#multi-az).

+          {/note}

+      - **Disk size, GB:** disk size (in gigabytes).

+        The larger the disk size, the higher its performance in some disk operations.

+        The `WAL Disk` parameter is calculated automatically as `Main disk size` × `0.2`.

+        {note:warn}

+        PostgreSQL instances running version 14 and later automatically switch to read-only mode when free space on the primary or WAL disk reaches 5% of the disk capacity or 4 GB, whichever is less.

+        {/note}

+      - **Enable volume autoscaling**: select this option so that the disk size increases automatically when the disk is filled with data.
+When selecting this option, also specify **The maximum volume size, GB**.

+         The **Maximum WAL Disk Size** parameter is calculated automatically as `Maximum volume size` × `0.2`.

+      - **Network**: the network where the cluster will be hosted.
+If the required network is not in the list, [create it](/en/networks/vnet/instructions/net#creating_network).

+      - **Assign an external IP:** select this option to assign a floating IP address to the cluster.
+Such a cluster will be accessible from the Internet.

+        {note:warn}

+        The use of a floating IP address is [charged](/en/networks/vnet/tariffication).

+        {/note}

+      - **Firewall settings**: a list of security groups for the cluster.

+        Add the `ssh` security group to the list to be able to [connect to cluster hosts via SSH](/en/computing/iaas/instructions/vm/vm-connect/vm-connect-nix).

+      - **SSH access key**: select an existing key or create a new one.

+        The key is used to [connect to instance hosts via SSH](/en/computing/iaas/instructions/vm/vm-connect/vm-connect-nix).

+      {/tab}

+      {/tabs}

    1. Set up a backup.
 If necessary, the backup parameters can be [set](/en/storage/backups/instructions/create-backup-plan) or [changed](/en/storage/backups/instructions/manage-backup-plan) after the cluster is created.